 Is it worth reading old books about the stock market?

-Like any learning process, learning the basics of stock trading is simply inconceivable without reading books about trading .
+Like any learning process, understanding the basics of stock trading is simply unthinkable without reading books about trading .

-Yes, something useful can be gleaned from a huge number of articles on countless websites about Forex, but printed or electronic books still remain one of the main sources of information.
+While you can glean some useful information from the vast number of articles on countless Forex websites, printed or e-books remain one of the primary sources of information.

-Their main advantage is that it is always clear who wrote the content and how much you can trust it.
+Their main advantage is that it's always clear who wrote the content and how trustworthy it is.

-Many of the works were written by truly outstanding traders or analysts who have many years of experience on the stock exchange.
+Many of these works are written by truly outstanding traders or analysts with years of experience in the stock market.

-But at the same time, some of the readers ask the question “How relevant is everything that was written many years ago?”, After all, most of the books were created decades ago.
+However, some readers wonder, "How relevant is everything written many years ago?"
+After all, most of these books were written decades ago.

 So, is it necessary to read books written more than 10 years ago?